dmuth/septa-vs-covid-19/README.md

 `index=main earliest=-5y sourcetype=smoothing | delete`

+Q: What's with the gap in July, 2018?

+A: I goofed up with a manual backup.
+I now have automated backups to Amazon S3 that happen every 15 minutes.

+Q: What's with the lower number of trains in July and August, 2016?

+A: SEPTA presumably ran fewer trains beacuse <a href="https://www.inquirer.com/philly/blogs/in-transit/SEPTA-Silverliner-V-update.html">a third of its fleet was incapacitated</a>.

 ## Additional Questions?

 Want to leave feedback or get in touch.
 My email is doug.muth@gmail.com.